 As far as operating systems go, Apple’s macOS is one of the most secure — but there’s still plenty of room to take your Mac protection to the next level.
-Learn how to optimize your Mac security settings and keep malware off your machine with Avast Security for Mac.
+Learn how to optimize your Mac security settings and keep malware and other threats off your machine with Avast One.

 With 2016’s KeRanger, the first Trojan ransomware for macOS, and 2017’s Patcher, a Mac ransomware spread through BitTorrent, we’ve seen that Macs are not invulnerable.
 Their security is strong straight out of the box, but there are several extra security settings that bolster your protection if you set them up.

 There’s more than just malware attacks on Macs that you should be concerned with — cybercriminals are always turning up with spoofed websites and all sorts of phishing scams, trying to get you to slip up.
 So what can you do?
 Using a strong antivirus is the first step.
 Then add these seven solid tips to take your security defenses to the next level.

 Read on for everything you need to know about Mac security and how to protect yourself.

 First, let’s look at the bulk of your built-in security tools.
 In System Preferences, click on Security & Privacy.
 You should see 4 tabs — General, FileVault, Firewall, and Privacy.
 Click the padlock icon to unlock your Mac security preferences and make changes.
 (It will ask for your password in order to proceed.)

 This first tab allows you to take the most important step: setting a login password.
 If you have the choice to disable automatic login, check that box.
 Choose a strong password, and all trespassing fingers, be they from a snooping family member or a laptop thief, will be unable to get past the login screen.

 In this window, you can also change your password as well as elect to require it after your computer is idle for a certain amount of time.